 … could be widdled down to this:

-“Deliver train-the-trainer curricula that enabled staff to fill the sales pipeline faster while decreasing the time spent on closing the sale.”
+“Deliver train-the-trainer curricula that enabled staff to fill the sales pipeline and close sales faster.”

-Once consolidated, an even better example of this sentence contains achievements too.
-Such as:
+Once consolidated, here’s an even better representation of how to write this sentence, so it includes achievements too:

-“Deliver train-the-trainer curricula that enabled staff to fill the sales pipeline 23.9% faster while decreasing time spent on closing the sale – went from an average 9 weeks to 7 weeks for most closings.”
+“Deliver train-the-trainer curricula that enabled staff to fill the sales pipeline 23.9% and close sales faster – went from an average 9 weeks to 7 weeks for most closings.”

 “Acts as a change agent and overall strategist.
 A professional who evaluates and responds to various changes to technological environments.
-Proactive leader who takes a company’s resources and maximizes it to deliver better performance.”
+A proactive leader who takes a company’s resources and maximizes it to deliver better performance.”

-What great changes make this person a change agent?
+What significant changes make this person a change agent?

 Evaluate and respond?
 Those are weak describers.

 What technological environments?
 SaaS?
 Cloud technologies?
 Product development?
-Mobile applications?
+Mobile job applications?

 What performance increases are being referenced?